 - 1. In the MBG main page, click Remote proxy. - 2.
-Click beside the LAN server proxy you wish to modify.

-3. Make the required changes (or clear the Enabled check box to disable the proxy) and then click Save.
+Click server proxy you wish to modify. - 3.
+Make the required changes (or clear the Enabled check box to disable the proxy) and then click Save.

 Delete an existing proxy